International Programmes 2022/2023

 Additionally, the curriculum covers an interdisciplinary project (in Mathematics, Medicine, Business Administration, Mechanical Engineering or Electrical Engineering) and soft skills courses.

-Students acquire an advanced research competence in informatics.
+Students acquire an advanced research competence in Informatics.
 The programme encourages and enables students to work independently according to high academic standards.
 Furthermore, students develop an understanding of an exemplary application area, with the corresponding terminology and way of thinking, and thereby acquire interdisciplinary competence.

 The programme qualifies graduates to participate in a PhD programme, for leading software development projects, and for executive positions in business and management.
 Graduates can work in research and application in all phases of Software Engineering, from specification, design and analysis to development, implementation, and proof of correctness.